VirtusLab/besom/CONTRIBUTING.md

 Tip: it's safer to publish the packages on-by-one due to how Maven Central behaves.

+In case of any issues, you can try to resolve the issues manually at https://oss.sonatype.org/index.html#stagingRepositories.

 #### Finish the release

 Finish the release on GitHub manually, make sure the changelog is correct and correct git tag was created.